900johnnymendez/configure-ad/README.md

 </p>
 <p>
-created two virtual machines.
-Domain controller running windows server named dc-1 and windows 10 pro named client-1.
-Both VMs were created under the same virtual network (active-direcotry VNET) and both have same login credentials as labuser username and Cyberlab123! as password.</p>
+Created two virtual machines, the Domain controller running Windows Server named dc-1 and Windows 10 Pro named client-1.
+Both VMs were created under the same virtual network (active-direcotry VNET) and the username is labuser and password is Cyberlab123! for both VMS.</p>
 <br />

 <p>